 Bushfires, floods, storms and other hazards can have significant impacts on communities, the economy, our environment and essential services, including water and wastewater services.

-The Emergency Management Manual Victoria (EMMV) nominates DELWP as the Control Agency for a range of emergencies including for blue-green algae incidents, the safety of dams in Victoria, disruption to water and wastewater services, and for non-hazardous pollution of inland waters.
+The State Emergency Management Plan (SEMP) nominates DELWP as the Control Agency for a range of emergencies including for blue-green algae incidents, the safety of dams in Victoria, disruption to water and wastewater services, and for non-hazardous pollution of inland waters.

-In order to meet its obligations under the EMMV, DELWP has developed a suite of emergency management documents to assist the response to and to mitigate the impact of such events.
+In order to meet its obligations under the SEMP, DELWP has developed a suite of emergency management documents to assist the response to and to mitigate the impact of such events.

 Blue-green algae incidents, dam safety incidents, disruptions to water and wastewater services and non-hazardous pollution to inland waters